heri/studiozenkai/content/post/rails-performance-refactor.md

 ## Bonus

 Depending on your use case, aggregation logic can be offloaded to an external API.
 That external API could run on a mean, blazing fast stack (such as [Crystal](https://studiozenkai.com/post/crystal-high-performance/) or [Rust](https://studiozenkai.com/tags/rust/)), or can be allocated more powerful hardware.
+I have a [more elaborate comparison table on this](https://studiozenkai.com/post/crystal-high-performance/#crystalkemal-vs-typescript).

-Make sure to profile performance.
-An external API will add networking time so you can end with worse response times.
+If you really want to move to an external service, make sure to profile performance.
+An external API will add networking time so you can end up with worse response times.

 ```ruby
 # Offload aggregation logic to an external API gateway.